Ludmilla (singer): 2013: Name change

-In 2013, Ludmilla said she was threatened by her businessman.
+In 2013, Ludmilla said she was threatened by her manager.
 The singer recorded a video saying:

 Then the singer recorded another video, saying the previous video was a misunderstanding and that she would continue her career.
 However, the disagreement between her and her manager, Roba Cena, resulted in MC Beyoncé being unable to keep her name as MC Beyoncé because her manager owned the rights to the name.
 Hours later she recanted and announced on Twitter that she would not quit singing, but she would quit with her manager and start a new career under a new stage name, Ludmilla, her birth name.

 However, it is likely the name change was due to potential litigations from the more internationally known singer Beyoncé.

-2014–2015: Hoje and First Album
+2014–2015: Hoje and first album

 In early 2014, Ludmilla resumed her career with new look and signed a contract with Warner Music Brazil to release her first album with the label with pop roots and leaving "MC" out of her stage name.
 In an interview with Radio BEAT98, she explained that many people in the music business are prejudiced when the artist comes with "MC" in the name, even if the music is good.

 The new phase includes a decent Star staff.
 There are 16 professionals, including band, dancers, DJ, a sound technician, plus two personal stylist and two advisers.
 With tripled cache and a number reaches thirty concerts a month.

-On January 14, 2014, the song Sem Querer was released on iTunes as the first single of his career under his real name.
+On 14 January 2014, the song Sem Querer was released on iTunes as the first single of her career under her real name.
 The official music video was released a day later.
 On June 20, 2014, Ludmilla released the song "Hoje", which was part of the soundtrack of the telenovela Império on Rede Globo, and its respective music video.
-Ludmilla announced by their social networks to launch the music video of his third single Te Ensinei Certin composed of single Jhama.
-The music video premiered on February 10, 2015, in Multishow channel and soon after on YouTube.
+Ludmilla announced by their social networks to launch the music video of her third single Te Ensinei Certin composed of single Jhama.
+The music video premiered on 10 February 2015, in Multishow channel and soon after on YouTube.
 The video features the direction of John Woo and Rabu Gonzales.
-On June 1, 2015, it was released the single Não Quero Mais.
-The music video directed by Rafael Rocha and Lucas Carneiro Neves and was launched on July 13, 2015.
+On 1 June 2015, it was released the single Não Quero Mais.
+The music video directed by Rafael Rocha and Lucas Carneiro Neves and was launched on 13 July 2015.
 The disc version includes the participation of the singer Belo, but for the single release as a solo version was performed.
-The song 24 Horas por Dia' was released on October 15, 2015, in Brazilian radio as the fifth single from the album.
-The music video was released on December 18, 2015, on YouTube, and was directed by Felipe Sassi.
+The song 24 Horas por Dia' was released on 15 October 2015, in Brazilian radio as the fifth single from the album.
+The music video was released on 18 December 2015, on YouTube, and was directed by Felipe Sassi.

-"Hoje" was also the name of her first studio album, which was released on August 26, 2014.
+"Hoje" was also the name of her first studio album, which was released on 26 August 2014.
 The album also included the singles "Sem Querer", "Te Ensinei Certin", "Não Quero Mais" and "24 Horas por Dia".